jdittrich/userNeedResearchBook/text/dataGathering.md

 The questions we want to ask should encourage answers which describe experiences and give some insight into the “why” and “how” of the user’s activities and motivations.
-This type of question is called “open question” since these questions don’t have a determined (“closed”) set of answers.
+Such questions are called “open questions” since they don’t have a determined (“closed”) set of answers.

 > Open questions would be: *“Describe how you started your work today”*